laurenchen0631/English-Learning/articles/201907/20190711/The rise of the only child.md

 		> 演藝船 | a river steamer on which theatrical performances are given.|
 		> 好自我表現者 |A show-off; an exhibitionist.|
 		> 賣弄/炫耀 |show off|  he was basically showboating to the crowd and they were loving it
-	- weirdos 怪人 == A person whose dress or behaviour seems strange or eccentric.
+	- weirdo 怪人 == A person whose dress or behaviour seems strange or eccentric.
 But in recent decades, something has begun to shift.
 Families are shrinking, and improvements in gender equality have made childbearing more of a question than a given.
 As Gen X and millennial women prioritize personal and career goals, as couples marry and start their families later in life, more parents find themselves mulling the logistical, financial and philosophical possibilities of a smaller family: What would it mean for them if they had only one child?
 What would it mean for their offspring?
 	- mull
 		> 深思 |Think about (a fact, proposal, or request) deeply and at length.| she began to mull over the various possibilities